CtrlK

 Progressive Disclosure

-This is a monolithic wall of text with no references to supporting files despite being a complex multi-file system.
-The file structure, scope decision guide, confidence scoring details, backward compatibility notes, and version comparison tables could all be in separate reference files.
-No bundle files are provided, and no external references are made to detailed documentation within the skill's own structure.
+This is a monolithic wall of text with no references to external files for detailed content.
+The file structure, scope decision guide, confidence scoring details, backward compatibility notes, and comparison tables could all be in separate reference files.
+Everything is inlined into one massive document with no clear navigation to supporting materials.

 1 / 3